TurboGears/tgext.pluggable/README.rst

 **replace_template** will work even with tgext.pluggable partials, but won't work with templates rendered directly calling the **render** method.

+Calls to replace_template must be performed before the application has started.

 Creating Pluggable Apps
 ----------------------------